Yash-ammanavar/DSA_Portfolio.github.io/README.md

 ### Optimal Delivery Route

 Function: Determines the quickest delivery route for drivers to ensure timely deliveries, enhancing customer satisfaction.
-Dijkstra's Algorithm: Finds the shortest path between nodes in a graph, ensuring deliveries are made in the least amount of time possible.
+Dijkstra's Algorithm: Finds the shortest path between nodes in a graph, ensuring deliveries are made in the least amount of time possible.[djikstra](https://github.com/Yash-ammanavar/DSA_Portfolio.github.io/blob/main/djikstra.c)

 Alternative: A* Search Algorithm can be used if you have heuristic information about the distances, which can speed up the search process.